 What is adapalene topical (Differin)?

-Adapalene is a topical (applied to the skin) medication similar to vitamin A. It helps the skin renew itself.
+Adapalene is a medicine similar to vitamin A. It helps the skin renew itself.

-Adapalene topical may also be used for purposes other than those listed in this medication guide.
+Adapalene topical may also be used for purposes not listed in this medication guide.

 What are the possible side effects of adapalene topical (Differin)?

 Stop using this medicine and call your doctor at once if you have:

 - skin redness, stinging, burning, or peeling after sun exposure.

 Some side effects may occur during the first 4 weeks of using this medicine.
 These side effects should become less noticeable with continued use.